-Expanding to new categories of business, writing stronger proposals, better prospecting, sales call mechanics and pipeline development are just some of the area for us to target in order to build ad revenue.
+Expanding to new categories of business, writing stronger proposals, better prospecting, sales call mechanics and pipeline development are just some of the areas for us to target in order to build ad revenue.

 This is not a one-and-done training.
 This is a focused program designed to establish a structured selling process that creates accountability, encourages salespeople to leave their comfort zone and close more business.
-Whippoorwill’s Fractional Publisher embeds with your sales team for 3-5 days in order to provide an in-person, team training workshop followed up by indvidual one-on-one sales support.
+Whippoorwill’s Fractional Publisher embeds with your sales team for five days including a 1-2 day sales workshop and in-person, team training followed by 2-3 days of indvidual one-on-one sales support and sales call participation.

 PRESS & APPEARANCES